realworldocaml/book/en/imperative-programming.md

 ### Memoization and dynamic programming

-Another unobservable effect is _memoization_.
+Another benign effect is _memoization_.
 A memoized function remembers the result of previous invocations of the function so that they can be returned without further computation when the same arguments are presented again.

 Here's a function that takes as an argument an arbitrary single-argument function and returns a memoized version of that